 - Statement of Student Rights and Responsibilities (students only).

-- U-M Network Proper Use Agreement for University Housing Residents (students who live in University Housing only).
+- U-M Network Responsible Use Agreement (primarily for students who live in University Housing).

 - Responsible Use of Information Resources (SPG 601.07).
 This policy characterizes any violation of third party copyright as "unethical and unacceptable."